Museums Explained

 Executive Director

 The executive director provides conceptual leadership of the museum and is responsible for overall management.
 Depending on such factors as the size of the institution, the level of financial support, and the extent of the collection (if any), the responsibilities of a museum director may require specialist duties in addition to overall management.
 At some institutions the director is responsible for major fund raising, planning exhibition schedules, and meeting with museum members, sponsors and higher level administrators.
 At other institutions some of these functions are assigned to other museum staff.
 Executive directors often have an advanced degree in art history, studio art, museum studies, or arts administration.
 Many times directors have doctoral degrees.
+To learn more about museum directors, see the website for the Association of Art Museum Directors.
+Some executive directors also oversee performing arts functions in smaller settings such as local cultural centers.

 Suggested Books

 The Manual of Museum Management, By Barry Lord, Gail Dexter Lord.
 Published 1997 by Rowman Altamira.
 276 pages.
-ISBN:075910249X.
 Google Books says: "This volume presents a comprehensive and incisive analysis of the principles of muesum organization, the ways in which people work together to accomplish museum objectives and the ways in which museums can function most effectively."

 Model Museum Director's Employment Contract, By Association of Art Museum Directors, Association of Art Museum Directors.
 Published 1996.
 78 pages